Beschuetzer/thumbnail-carousel/README.md

 # thumbnail-carousel

-A React carousel with a wide range of [options](https://beschuetzer.github.io/thumbnail-carousel/?path=/docs/thumbnail-carousel-layout--docs).
+A React carousel with a wide range of options.
+See [this](https://beschuetzer.github.io/thumbnail-carousel/?path=/docs/thumbnail-carousel-getting-started--docs) for quick start examples.

 ## Use Case